-We have seen a decrease in numbers of Anti-Social Behaviour, disorder and violence.
-There has been some reduction in numbers of acquisitive crime; however Fraud, particularly online Fraud, has remained high.
+As COVID-19 restrictions have been eased, we have seen a reduction in numbers of Anti-Social Behaviour, disorder and violence.
+There has been a reduction in numbers of acquisitive crime; however Fraud, particularly online Fraud, has remained high.
 I have included a recently produced 'Guide to Keeping Safe Together in your Community'.

-There have been decreases in Domestic related crime, however, there have been a slight increase in relation to Sexual Crime and Hate Crime.
+There have been decreases in Domestic Crime, Sexual Crime and Hate Crime.
 We have strong partnership relationships, structures and working arrangements for the protection of vulnerable people, which we will continue to develop.
 Our work tackling serious organised criminals has continued to be disruptive and also identifies vulnerable young people caught up in this practice.

-The implementation of technology through mobile devices, crime and case management systems will continue to improve the efficiency and effectiveness of Policing in Inverness and the wider Highland area and will allow officers more time to actively patrol their communities.
+The implementation of technology through mobile devices, crime and case management systems will continue to improve the efficiency and effectiveness of Policing in Skye and Raasay and the wider Highland area and will allow officers more time to actively patrol their communities.